-Along with ethanol, isopropyl alcohol is one of the types of alcohol commonly used as the primary ingredient of rubbing alcohol, the other ingredient being denatured alcohol.
-But to keep things simple, let’s just call it rubbing alcohol.
-Rubbing alcohol is known as surgical spirit in some countries, including the UK and Ireland.
-Under both names, the solution is typically 70% isopropyl alcohol or ethanol and 30% distilled water.
-Now, rubbing alcohol does come with a few cautions.
-Firstly, it’s got quite the aroma, so always use it in a well-ventilated area, serious, this stuff is strong.
-Also, it and its fumes are flammable, so please use with care, like don’t use it on your oven or toaster.
-Oh, and despite the name, this stuff isn’t a party in a bottle, so don’t add it to your cocktails!
+Ethanol or isopropyl alcohol are commonly used as the primary ingredient in rubbing alcohol (the other ingredient being denatured alcohol).
+But to keep things simple, let’s just call it rubbing alcohol (surgical spirit in the UK and Ireland).
+Before we get down to its cleaning capabilities, a few cautions: First, its fumes are quite powerful, so always use it in a well-ventilated area.
+Second, both alcohol and its fumes are flammable, so keep it far from heat sources—don’t use it on your oven or toaster!
+Oh, and despite its name, this stuff isn’t a party in a bottle, so don’t add it to your cocktails!

 10 Great Uses for Rubbing Alcohol